pantonante/3dRegistration/FastGlobalRegistration/readme.md

   -a [ --abs-scale ]                    If enabled, measure distance in absolute scale, otherwise in scale relative to the diameter of the model.
   -c [ --closed-form ]                  Use closed form solution for transformation estimation.
   --div-factor arg (=1.4)               Division factor used for graduated non-convexity.
+  --stop-rmse (=0.01)                   Optimization stops when reach the given RMSE.
   --max-corr-dist arg (=0.025)          Maximum correspondence distance (also see abs-scale).
   -n [ --iterations ] arg (=64)         Maximum number of iteration.
   --tuple-scale arg (=0.95)             Similarity measure used for tuples of feature points.